 While the team’s performance as a whole underwhelmed, the Pittsburgh Panthers had a surprising amount of NFL talent on their defense in 2020.
-The line was buoyed by prospects such as Patrick Jones II, Rashad Weaver, and Jalen Twyman.
+The line was buoyed by prospects such as Patrick Jones II, Rashad Weaver, and Jaylen Twyman.
 Paris Ford flashed his playmaking traits, even amidst a more inconsistent final season.
 But there’s one more name that deserves to be mentioned in the Panthers’ NFL Draft mix: Pittsburgh safety Damar Hamlin.

-Damar Hamlin NFL Draft Profile & Senior Bowl Measurements
+Damar Hamlin NFL Draft Profile

 - Position: Safety